MicrosoftDocs/visualstudio-docs/docs/python/learn-flask-visual-studio-step-02-create-app.md

   - data-science
 ---

-# Tutorial step 2: Create a Flask app with views and page templates
+# Step 2: Create a Flask app with views and page templates

 **Previous step: [Create a Visual Studio project and solution](learn-flask-visual-studio-step-01-project-solution.md)**